apache/hertzbeat/home/docs/advanced/extend-http-example-hertzbeat.md

 sidebar_label: Tutorial 1 Adapting an HTTP protocol monitoring
 ---

-Through this tutorial, we describe step by step how to add a monitoring type based on the http protocol under the hertzbeat monitoring system.
+Through this tutorial, we describe step by step how to add a monitoring type based on the http protocol under the hertzbeat monitoring tool.

 Before reading this tutorial, we hope that you are familiar with how to customize types, indicators, protocols, etc. from [Custom Monitoring] (extend-point) and [http Protocol Customization] (extend-http.md).